 Although not all old balloons are candidates for

-recoating for that reason, there are a couple key items to look out for when trying to determine the practicality of an envelope recoating job.
-If the original coating is beginning to flake off or is already worn off, and the fabric tear strength remains
+recoating, there are a couple key items to look out for when trying to determine the practicality of an envelope recoating job.
+If the original coating is beginning to flake off or is already worn off, and the fabric tensile and tear strength values remain

 relatively strong, there's a very good chance you will be able to apply

 coating to the envelope and come out with extremely positive results.
-Your balloon will no doubt once again fly like new.
+Your balloon will no doubt once again fly like it did when new.